patryck507/TeamSpeakHasher-V2/README.md

 ## Build Instructions
 ### Linux
-1. Make sure you have the OpenCL headers and libraries set up properly on your system.
+1. Ensure that the NVIDIA CUDA Toolkit is installed and `nvcc` is available in your path.
-2. Use the provided `Makefile` to build: `make all`
+2. Use the provided `Makefile` to build: `make`
 3. Enjoy.

 ### Windows
-1. Make sure to have the environment variables `OPENCL_LIB_WIN32` and `OPENCL_LIB_WIN64` set to the directories of the 32-bit and 64-bit `OpenCL.lib` library, respectively.
-2. Open the project file `TeamSpeakHasher.vcxproj` with Visual Studio.
+1. Install the CUDA Toolkit and build with Visual Studio's CUDA support.
-3. Build.
+2. Build.
-4. Enjoy.
+3. Enjoy.

 ## Usage
 The general usage format is as follows.